awsdocs/aws-lambda-developer-guide/doc_source/typescript-image.md

 If you use a community or private enterprise base image, you must [add the Node\.js runtime interface client \(RIC\)](nodejs-image.md#nodejs-image-clients) to the base image to make it compatible with Lambda\.
 For more information, see [Creating images from alternative base images](images-create.md#images-create-from-alt)\.

 Lambda provides a runtime interface emulator \(RIE\) for you to test your function locally\.
 The base images for Lambda and base images for custom runtimes include the RIE\.
-For other base images, you can download the RIE for [testing your image](images-test.md)locally\.
+For other base images, you can download the RIE for [testing your image locally](images-test.md)\.

 ## Using a Node\.js base image to build and package TypeScript function code<a name="base-image-typescript"></a>